 This course will be an outgrowth of previously-learned materials in Sports Physiology and Medicine.
-Course will include lab work focused on evaluating physical movement and identifying movements that could lead to potential injuries.
-The course may also receive college credit.
-Specific coursework at local universities is currently being reviewed.
+Course work will include lab work focused on evaluating physical movement and identifying movements that could lead to potential injuries.
+Students will receive an introduction to the athletic training/sports medicine profession through basic methods of preventing, assessing, and treating common sports related injuries.

 A strong emphasis will be placed on provided information and guest speakers related to careers in the area of sports exercise and medicine.

 SUMMER ASSIGNMENT: None

 HOMEWORK: Occasional assignments

+For more information, refer to pages 15 and 16 of the Curriculum Guide.

 HEALTH

+HEALTH 9/10

-HEALTH 9/10 COURSE #: 921 CREDIT: 1⁄2
+COURSE #: 921

+CREDIT: 1/2

 COURSE DESCRIPTION:

 This required health course is designed to guide students in understanding attitudes and behaviors regarding the several aspects of health.
 Students will acquire a knowledge base in the many topics and factors that will influence their health and wellness throughout their lives.
 These topics include: mental and emotional health, nutritional principles, human sexuality and social health, substance abuse, and violence and injury prevention.
 This knowledge will help students to become critical thinkers and problem solvers, responsible and productive citizens, self-directed learners, and effective communicators.

 SUMMER ASSIGNMENT: None

 HOMEWORK: Frequent homework assignments as well as outside of class projects.

+HEALTH 12

-HEALTH 12 COURSE #: 920 CREDIT: 1⁄2
+COURSE #: 920

+CREDIT: 1/2

 COURSE DESCRIPTION: